 The immediate or short-term cause of World War I was the assassination of the Archduke Franz Ferdinand on June 28, 1914.
 This was the spark that started the fire that grew into World War I.

 How did this one event start a war that grew into a global conflict, lasted four years, and changed the Western world forever?
-Take a look at some of the underlying causes.
+Let's explore some of the underlying causes.

 In 1914, there was a delicate balance of power in Europe.